mP1/j2cl-java-util-TimeZone/README.md

 The `j2cl-maven-plugin` will shade the source during the transpile phase, so `TimeZone` is available to the runtime as `java.util.TimeZone` and something similar for `SimpleTimeZone`.

-## Removed functionality

-- Sub classing of `TimeZone` not supported.
-- `SimpleTimeZone` ctors package private preventing creation with custom values.

-### Serialization

-Serialization is not supported, and all support classes and forms including magic methods such as `writeReplace` are removed.